 Whether on the seashore or the highest peak, a walk with our dog without surprises is good for us, too.
-Here are some tips to make this adventure unforgettable so you avoid pitfalls and can have fun together.
+Here are some tips to make this adventure unforgettable so you can avoid pitfalls and have fun together.

 Walking the dog planning is essential.